-QTECH(config-if-ethernet-0/1)#spanning-tree mcheck
+QTECH(config-if-ethernet-0/0/1)#spanning-tree mcheck

-10.2.12 Configure link type of specified interface
+15.2.12 Configure link type of specified interface

 In rstp, the requirement of interface quickly in transmission status is that the interface must be point to point link not media sharing link.
 It can specified interface link mode manually and can also judge it by network bridge.
+Configure it in interface configuration mode :

-• Configure interface to be point-to-point link
+Configure interface to be point-to-point link